 - 1. Quilt must contain 3 layers: top (hand or machine stitched,) batting, backing. - 2.
-If edge finish is not described in the class description the following are accepted options: - Stitched and turned- Backing is placed right sides together with top, stitched and turned.
+If edge finish is not described in the class description the following are accepted options:

+• Stitched and turned- Backing is placed right sides together with top, stitched and turned.
 Opening is sewn closed.
-No binding needed. - Self-binding-Backing is brought to the front, folded, and stitched to the guilt. - Applied binding- Separate binding applied with mitered corners. - Decorative stitched edge- optional for Class #851, #856 and #858 only. - 3.
-Quilting minimum 4" apart, unless otherwise indicated in class description using the following methods: - Hand tack - Hand quilt - Use domestic sewing machine quilt - No long arm or hooped embroidery quilting accepted - 4.
-Size is listed by class with measurements of perimeter (total outer edge measurement.)
+No binding needed.

+- Self-binding-Backing is brought to the front, folded, and stitched to the quilt. - Applied binding- Separate binding applied with mitered corners. - Decorative stitched edge- optional for Class #856 and #857.

+3. Quilting - minimum 4" apart, unless otherwise indicated in class description using the following methods: Hand tack

+- Hand guilt - Use domestic sewing machine quilt

+• No long arm or hooped embroidery quilting accepted

+4. Size is listed by class with measurements of perimeter (total outer edge measurement.)
 Ex.
-120" = 30" square or 25" x 35" rectangle or any other combination of 120".
-Can be smaller or larger as noted in class information. - 5.
-Hanging sleeve or tabs are optional except in #846. - 845 Strip/String Quilt: Use strips of varying widths to make 4-blocks, sewn together for the top.
+120" = 30" square or 25" x 35" rectangle - or any other combination of 120".
+Can be smaller or larger as noted in class information.

+5. Hanging sleeve or tabs are optional except in #846.

+845 Strip/String Quilt: Use strips of varying widths to make 4-blocks, sewn together for the top.
 Stitched and turned or self-binding suggested.
 Perimeter not to exceed 132".
-Quilting lines can be up to 8" apart.
-Suitable for beginner. - 846 Wall Hanging: Begin with a square or rectangle piece of focus fabric or printed panel.
+Suitable for beginner.

+846 Wall Hanging: Begin with a square or rectangle piece of focus fabric or printed panel.
 Add at least 2 borders to the center block/panel.
 Add fabric loops for hanging.
 Finish with stitch and turn.
-Quilting can be stitch-in-the-ditch or echo quilting up to 6" apart.
+Quilting can be stitch-in-the-ditch or echo quilting.
 Perimeter not to exceed 132".
 Suitable for beginner.
-Hanging sleeve or tabs are required. - 847 Four Patch Runner: Hand or machine piece 3 four patch blocks.
+Hanging sleeve or tabs are required.

+847 Four Patch Runner: Hand or machine piece 3 four patch blocks.
 Each four-patch must include at least two 6-inch square patchwork units made with square and/or rectangle pieces (ex. four patch, rail fence.)
 No triangle pieces.
 Finished quilt should measure 12"x 36".
-Quilting lines can be up to 6" apart.
 Stitch and turn or self-binding suggested.
 Suitable for advanced beginner.

 848 Quilt-As-You-Go Quilt: Create a quilt using any quilt-as-you-go method.
 Add rows to the edge so that face fabric, batting and backing are attached to the previous piece.
 There is no additional quilting needed.
 Applied binding with mitered corners.
 Perimeter should not exceed 144".
-Suitable for the advanced beginner 849 Small Patchwork Quilt: Sew four 12" square blocks or nine 9" square blocks with sashing and/or borders.
+Suitable for the advanced beginner

+849 Small Patchwork Quilt: Sew four 12" square blocks or nine 9" square blocks with sashing and/or borders.
 Triangle pieces and/or machine applique' are required.
 Hand or machine quilt.
 Applied binding with mitered corners.
 Finished quilt not to exceed 36" x 36 ".

 850 Dimensional Pieces, Miniature Scale or Landscape Design Quilt: Create a quilt using dimensional pieces, miniature scale, or landscape design techniques.
 May include fused fabric, dimensional additions, hand or machine applique, free motion quilting and/or decorative edge finish.
-Perimeter size a minimum 100" and a maximum size of 200".
+Finished quilt not to exceed a maximum of 100 inches perimeter.